Actions

 Hisaki Nimiya Sega of Japan Coordinator Hisaki Nimiya is a coordinator and translator with Sega of Japan which assisted Sega Sound Team during their work with Michael Jackson.

 Howard Drossin Sega Technical Institute Composer, Arranger Howard Drossin is Sega Technical Institute's in-house composer.
-He recalls being called into the project at the last minute to create a number of jingles for Sonic 3, most of which would go unused until the release of Sonic & Knuckles.
+He recalls being called into the project at the last minute to create several jingles for Sonic 3, most of which would go unused until the release of Sonic & Knuckles.
 He receives a Sound Special Thanks in Sonic 3's credits.
 Howard Drossin interview by SageXPO (August 2008)

 Interviews